shubhamd99/kotlin-android-development/README.md

 A coroutine is a concurrency design pattern that you can use on Android to simplify code that executes asynchronously.

 On Android, coroutines help to manage long-running tasks that might otherwise block the main thread and cause your app to become unresponsive.
 Over 50% of professional developers who use coroutines have reported seeing increased productivity.
+One thread can have many coroutine on that thread.
+Coroutines are seperate processes running on the same thread.

+Scope in Kotlin's coroutines can be defined as the restrictions within which the Kotlin coroutines are being executed.
+Scopes help to predict the lifecycle of the coroutines.
+Global Scope is used to launch top level coroutines which are operating on the whole application lifetime, we rarely use this in development.

+Dispatchers describe the kind of thread where the coroutine should be run in kotlin, it is always recommneded to start coroutines using main thread and then switch to background threads.
+To launch the coroutines in the main thread we use Dispatchers.Main (UI Thread), Others we have Dipstachers.IO (Background Thread), Dispatchers.Default (For CPU intensive tasks such as sorting a large list), Dispacthers.Unconfined (will run in the current thread, but if it is suspended and resumed it will run on suspending function's thread)

+Launch builder launches a new coroutine without blocking the current thread.
+Returns an instance of Job, which can be used as a reference to the coroutine.
+We use this builder for coroutines that does not have any result as the return value.

+Async builder launches a new coroutine without blocking the main thread.
+Returns an instance of Deferred<T>.
+We need to invoke await() to get the value.
+We use this builder for coroutines that does have a result as the return value.

+Produce builder is for coroutines which produces a stream of elements, Returns an instance of Receive Channel.

+RunBlocking - The coroutine we creare using this thread will block the thread while the coroutine is executing.
+It is used mostly for testing.

+In Kotlin Coroutines, whenever a coroutine is suspended, the current stack frame of the function is copied and saved in the memory.
+When the function resumes after completing its task, the stack frame is copied back from where it was saved and starts running again.
+Example - withContext, delay, withTimtout, await, withTimeoutOrNull, supervisorScope, join, coroutineScope.

+#### Structured Concurrency

+It is a set of language features and best practises introduced for Kotlin Coroutines to avoid leaks and to manage them productively.